Month 12, Day 2, Wednesday 6:30 p.m.

 Another man stood within, his back to the doorway and his hands clasped behind his back.
 He was gazing up at a large oil painting of wolves falling upon a deer in the forest.
 He turned when Oliver entered.

-His cheekbones were high, his chin covered in a thick, closely trimmed beard, and his hair hung loose to his shoulders, about the same length as Sebastien’s.
+His skin was almost as dark as his hair, which hung in tiny braids to his shoulders, but his eyes were a light amber that seemed to shine in contrast.
+His cheekbones sat high and a thick, closely trimmed beard covered his chin.
 Despite the semi-casual suit vest he wore and the cultured way he held himself, there was a wildness clear behind his eyes.
 “Welcome, Lord Stag.”

 Oliver was suddenly hit with the irony of holding that pseudonym before a man like this.
 The leader of the Nightmare Pack was well-known to be a lycanthrope, which was the common name for those skin-walkers who could take on and off the skin of a wolf, transforming into the animal at will.

 Still, even in front of a wolf, a stag was not defenseless.
 Oliver bowed in return, removing his mask as he straightened.
 They were alone, and as the one who had requested this meeting, it would have been quite rude to keep his face concealed.
 “Thank you, Lord Lynwood.”